Toronto Painters & How to Find the Right Contractor.

-Our painters are our own professional employees, trained to our standards.
-You will know who is in your home painting.
-They will cover your floors, protect your furniture and belongings.
+The painters in your home will be our own employees.
+You will always know who is in your home.
+They will be trained, friendly and signed in every day.
+They will cover your floors and protect your furniture and belongings.
 At the end of the day they will clean the work areas.
 The paints will be eco-friendly with minimal odour, no matter what the colour is.
-Throughout the process, the communication channels with the painters remain open.
-At the end of the job there will be a walk-through to make sure that the scope of work is completed.
+Throughout the process, the communication channels will stay open.
+And finally, at the end there will be a walk-through to ensure that the scope of work is completed.
 This is the time to address any final concerns.

-Ecopainting’s simple process delivers a Nightmare Free Experience.
+This is the exact process that delivers a Nightmare Free Experience.

-Finding out later that the price was only for one coat.
+- The price they quoted was only for one coat.

-These stories can go on and on and are quite easy to find online.
-Do they depict a real picture of what our trade and industry are like?
+Do these stories depict a real picture of our industry?
 Not if you hired a professional painting company who cares about it’s customers.
-If the company is a cheaper, cash type business, these stories are the norm.
+If the company is a cheaper, cash type business, these stories are almost the norm.

 What about the companies that have hundreds of positive reviews?
-They all promise a good job and they carry all necessary insurance.
-As mentioned, many online reviews are not legitimate.
+They have the qualifications, even carry all necessary insurance.
+Some of them are good and reputable contractors but some are cheaters.
+Investigating their reviews may reveal that they wrote many of them themselves.
 Would you trust and hire a contractor that floods the internet with fake reviews?
 If their ethics are questionable now, there will be problems throughout the process.
-Are they insured?
+Are they really insured?
 Are their employees really their employees?
-That insurance coverage may not be as valid as it seems.
+That insurance coverage may not be valid.

-In fact, the Government of Canada has strong legislation to protect the consumer.
+The Government of Canada has enacted strong legislation to protect the consumer.
 The Competition Bureau prohibits the distortion of authorized “tests and testimonials”.
 Companies cheating can face some serious fines for misleading consumers.

-As always, there is no shortcut to due diligence.
+There is no shortcut to doing your due diligence.
 Ask the contractor for references and some phone numbers.
 Why not talk to some of their previous customers.
 A happy customer will share their positive experiences, of course.
-Asking some detailed questions will give you a real insight to their experience.
+Asking their customers detailed questions will give you a real insight to their experience.